jimmygizmo/AnsibleMyEC2/README.md

 # AnsibleMyEC2

-### Automate your EC2 instances with clean/simple Ansible:
+### Automate your EC2 instances with clean/simple Ansible.

-### Create, Setup, Deploy, Operate: Containerized Full Stack Apps.
+### Create, setup, deploy and operate containerized full stack apps.

-### Perfect for teams to run a dev environment for containerized apps.
+### Perfect for teams to run a dev environment or EC2 production VMs.

 ### Academically straightforwad implementation of Ansible - Great for learning!